pascalandy/gladiators-mastermind/README.md

 - C Melissa Murphy
 - A Pascal Andy

 Generated via randomizelist.com **How it works?**: First person interview the 2nd person.
-Then the 2nd person interviews the 3td person, etc.
+Then the 2nd person interviews the 3td person and so on :)

 ## Regular question for our meeting